Taylor County, Texas

 I have never seen one as large as an Oak tree.........wondering if they are genetically predisposed to die when about 6" caliper....

-Taylor County Texas yaupon tree over 2 years ago
+Taylor County Texas yaupon tree almost 3 years ago

 This is some kind of rose plant in Texas .
 Had flowers earlier this year

-Taylor County Texas plant identification over 3 years ago
+Taylor County Texas plant identification almost 4 years ago

 So I recently planted a few Crape Myrtles and, while they looked good the day I bought them, now they're looking unhealthy.
 They're planted in the red clay ground but I've added MiracleGrow garden soil and mulch.
 I've also been watering them in the late evening and early morning.
 They're planted on the east side of my house and have seen a decent amount of sun.
 Any suggestions?
 Thanks